Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 It boots an X server and the `LXDE desktop environment <http://www.lxde.org>`__ with auto login.
 If the program you run on the RED Brick uses a graphical interface it will show up on the desktop.
-The screen resolution should automatically adapt to the prefered resolution of the connector HDMI monitor.
+The screen resolution should automatically adapt to the preferred resolution of the connected HDMI monitor.
-If you want to change it, you can configure the screen resolution over LXDE.
-Of course you don't have to use the HDMI port and can execute non graphical programs on this image.
+If you want to change it, you can configure the screen resolution through LXDE.
+You don't have to use the HDMI port and can execute non graphical programs on this image.

-The **fast image** comes without graphical interface support and has no X, LXDE and other graphical libraries preinstalled.
-Drivers for the GPU are not loaded, which means that the RED Brick has more available RAM (the RAM is shared between CPU and GPU).
+The **fast image** comes without graphical interface support and has no X, LXDE and other graphical libraries pre-installed.
+GPU drivers are not loaded, which means that the RED Brick has more available RAM (the RAM is shared between CPU and GPU).
 It is optimized for a fast boot time and can boot in ~10s.

 New software can be installed on both images.
 See the `installing section <TODO>`__ on how to install new software.

-The list of installed programming language libraries can be found below:
+The list of pre-installed programming language libraries can be found below:

 * `Full Image Installed Programs List <TODO_Link_to_download_page>`__.
 * `Fast Image Installed Programs List <TODO_Link_to_download_page>`__.